sokuenryan/authpass/README.md

        - Scroll down to the "Your apps" section and select the </> (Web) icon to create a new web app.
        - Firebase will provide a configuration object, which you'll need for the next step.

-5. **Configure Firebase in the Project**
+## **Configure Firebase in the Project**
   In the root of your project create a .env file to store your Firebase configuration:
       ```bash

       touch .env

 Then, open the .env file and add your Firebase Configuration:
-    ```bash

     VITE_FIREBASE_API_KEY=your-api-key
     VITE_FIREBASE_AUTH_DOMAIN=your-auth-domain
     VITE_FIREBASE_PROJECT_ID=your-project-id